-A vertical wall of color, scent and texture can’t be beat.
-Flowering zone 8 vines can provide long season blooms with swaths of jewel, pastel or even fruit tones.
+A vertical wall of color, scent, and texture can’t be beaten.
+Flowering zone 8 vines can provide long season blooms with swaths of jewel, pastel, or even fruit tones.

-- Clematis are one of the better known ornamental bloomers.
-There are many cultivars and species and each has a unique flower.
+- Clematis is one of the better-known ornamental bloomers.
+There are many cultivars and species, and each has a unique flower.

 - Japanese or Chinese wisteria are tenacious vines with gently petaled blooms in white or lavender.

 Not all plants are considered climbing zone 8 vines.
-Climbers need to self-support and usually attach to the wall or structure up which they are growing.
+Climbers need to self-support and usually, they attach to the wall or structure up which they are growing.
 Growing vines in zone 8 that are not climbers will require your assistance going vertical.
 Some good ones to try are: